Quantum Merlin-Arthur proof systems for synthesizing quantum states: Basic state-synthesizing complexity classes

-We denote $\stateUPSPACE_{\delta} := \stateUPSPACE_{\delta}[2/3]$.
+We denote $\stateUPSPACE_{\delta} \coloneqq \stateUPSPACE_{\delta}[2/3]$.
 It is worth noting that there are three differences between our definition $\stateUPSPACE$ and \statePSPACE{} as defined in~\cite{RY22,MY23}: 1) our definition only admits unitary quantum computation whereas \statePSPACE{} also permits general quantum circuits (see \Cref{remark:state-synthesizing-with-unitary}); 2) our definition does not assume perfect completeness, even though this property is always achievable for our definition with a worsening distance parameter; and 3) our definition merely deals with pure state families, while \statePSPACE{} in~\cite{MY23} also accommodates mixed state families.

 \begin{remark}[Synthesizing states by general quantum circuits] General quantum circuits allow not only unitary quantum gates but also intermediate measurements and resetting qubits.
 Because of the principle of deferred measurement, admitting intermediate measurements does not make the time-efficient class more powerful.
 Recent developments on eliminating intermediate measurements in quantum logspace~\cite{FR21,GRZ21,GR22} improve this to the space-efficient scenario.
-Nevertheless, these new techniques do not automatically extend to state-synthesizing classes since they do not (even approximately) preserve the resulting state. \end{remark}
+Nevertheless, these new techniques in~\cite{FR21,GRZ21} do not automatically extend to state-synthesizing classes since they do not (even approximately) preserve the resulting state, and another result~\cite{GR22} only apply to a subclass of general quantum computation. \end{remark}

 \paragraph{\stateBQP{} and $\stateUPSPACE$ achieve perfect completeness.} It is worth noting that the family of states constructed by the simulator used in quantum statistical zero-knowledge~\cite{Wat02} is an instance of \stateBQP{}.
-Interestingly, one can assume that the corresponding simulator achieves perfect completeness with a worsening distance parameter $\delta'$\footnote{To be specific, this fact is demonstrated in the \QSZK{}-hardness proof of the Quantum State Distinguishability Problem, as presented in Theorem 6 in~\cite{Wat02}. }.
-To achieve this, one can simply replace the designated output qubit of the \QSZK{} simulator, or a \stateBQP{} circuit in general, with a qubit in state $\ket{1}$.
+Interestingly, one can assume that the corresponding simulator achieves perfect completeness with a worsening distance parameter $\delta'$.\footnote{To be specific, this fact is demonstrated in the \QSZK{}-hardness proof of the Quantum State Distinguishability Problem, as presented in Theorem 6 in~\cite{Wat02}. } To achieve this, one can simply replace the designated output qubit of the \QSZK{} simulator, or a \stateBQP{} circuit in general, with a qubit in state $\ket{1}$.
 This technique applies to any state-synthesizing complexity class with bounded time or space, including \stateBQP{} and $\stateUPSPACE$: